CyborgFinance/FCARegisterLaravel/README.md

 The FS Register API currently sets a maximum limit of 10 requests per 10 seconds, which is periodically subject to change.

+The FCA offers support for use of the API at `RegisterAPISupport@fca.org.uk` they will not provide support for use of this 3rd party package.

 ## Installation

+This a a Laravel wrapper for the FCA API, you will need a Laravel application to use this package.

+### 1 - Install the Package

 You can install the package via composer:

-### 1 - Install the Package

 ```bash
 composer require cyborgfinance/fcaregisterlaravel